Consolidated Catalina II, Leitrim, March 1941

 its compass was swung in Stranraer.

-The names of non commishioned aircrew are rarely mentioned
+The names of non commissioned aircrew are rarely mentioned

-unless they were unfortunate enough to be lost.
+within the ORB unless they were unfortunate enough to be lost on

 On the 20th March W/Cmd Watt and P/O Seward, F/O's Louw and